Wendy J.N. Lee is a film writer/director and author from Los Angeles.

 Lee’s award-winning comedy short film, “Three Times Me” (sponsored by Vanity Fair and Banana Republic) screened at 40+ film festivals and was selected by Spotlight Cinema 2014 for nationwide release at 100 movie theaters.
 Lee's music videos and shorts have been distributed by MTV Networks and Fox Searchlight on broadcast television, DVD, and online.
 Lee has also worked with brands such as Coca-Cola and Cisco Systems, along with several international non-profits.

-As of Fall 2017, Lee's feature screenplay, "The MisKids," was an Official Selection or Finalist in four festivals, and a 2nd place winner of the Los Angeles Independent Film Festival.
+This Fall, 2017, Lee's feature screenplay, "The MisKids," is a placing winner in four film festivals (including 2nd place in the Los Angeles Independent Film Festival), and a finalist in four other competitions.
 She is currently staffed on a new TV series.

 Lee is a graduate of USC School of Cinematic Arts (MFA Film Production 2008) and Boston College (BA Philosophy 2003), and is a former Writer/Director Fellow of Film Independent's talent lab, Project:Involve (2009).
 Hobbies include surfing, parkour, and performing stand-up and improv comedy.